 When a dental emergency happens, it can be frightening, painful, and often inconvenient.
 What you need most is a trusted team to fall back on for support during this trying time, and here at White Cosmetic & Family Dentistry, we strive to be that team for families and patients of all ages.
 Drs.
-Julia and Brandon White offer emergency dentistry in Goode, VA, so you can receive the personalized attention and much-needed relief in an exceptional timeframe.
+Julia and Brandon White offer emergency dentistry in Goode, so you can receive personalized attention and much-needed relief in an exceptional timeframe.
 Oftentimes, we are able to accommodate same-day appointments so that we can get you in quickly and plan for what treatment is needed as soon as possible.
-We welcome everyone from Goode, VA and all the surrounding communities!
+We welcome everyone from Goode and all the surrounding communities!

 In almost all dental emergencies, you’ll need to call our dental office to see our dentists as soon as possible.
-We also provide guidance on how to manage you or your child’s emergency until you’re able to reach our dental office.
+We also provide guidance on how to manage your or your child’s emergency until you’re able to reach our dental office.
 However, if you or a loved one is experiencing heavy oral bleeding or a possible broken jaw, please proceed straight to your nearest emergency room for treatment.
-Here are a few helpful tips for some of the most common situations we see:
+Below, you’ll see a few helpful tips for some of the most common situations we see.